 Syria Condemns Israeli Strikes In Damascus, Calls For UN Action

-In a statement released by the foreign affairs authorities on Wednesday, Syria said the strikes targeted "civilian infrastructure and government institutions" in Damascus and surrounding areas, leaving several civilians, including women and children, injured and causing extensive material damage.
+In a statement released by the foreign affairs authorities, Syria said, the strikes targeted“civilian infrastructure and government institutions” in Damascus and surrounding areas, leaving several civilians, including women and children, injured and causing extensive material damage.

-"Syria holds Israel fully responsible for this dangerous escalation," the statement read, adding that Syria will exercise its legitimate right to self-defence by all means permitted under international law.
+“Syria holds Israel fully responsible for this dangerous escalation,” the statement read, adding, Syria will exercise its legitimate right to self-defense by all means, under international law.

-Later Wednesday, United Nations Secretary-General Antonio Guterres issued a statement condemning the Israeli strikes, reports Xinhua news agency.
+Later yesterday, United Nations Secretary-General, Antonio Guterres, issued a statement condemning the Israeli strikes.

-The strikes came as Israel launched a series of raids targeting Syrian army positions in Damascus and Sweida, amid ongoing violence between Druze militias, Bedouin fighters, and Syrian government forces in southern Syria.
+The strikes came as Israel launched a series of raids targeting Syrian army positions in Damascus and Sweida, amid ongoing violence between Druze militias, Bedouin fighters, and Syrian government forces in southern Syria.– NNN-SANA

 Legal Disclaimer: